MaplePHP/DTO-docs/docs/intro.md

 DTO stands for **Darn Tidy Object**, a playful twist on the traditional Data Transfer Object.
 But this isn’t your average DTO.
 It’s a fully-loaded toolkit for **traversing, transforming, and tidying up structured data** in PHP with style, power, and simplicity.

+_It also makes your life easier by ensuring every piece of data is returned in the correct type-helping.
+Whether you expect an int, string, bool, or even a callable, DTO gives you strict, reliable access to your data with minimal effort._

 ## 📦 Installation